officialdanielamani/ESPWebConnect/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed REDACTED.

-## Contributing

-Contributions are welcome!
-Please submit pull requests or open issues for any bugs or feature requests.